 LISAs are also a really great way to get into the habit of putting money aside each month, and there's no minimum monthly savings amount so you can save as little or as much as you like.

-Please note: As the LISA isn’t due to launch until April 2017, there’s a chance that some of the terms could change as these details are not yet set in stone.
-We’ll do our best to keep you updated on any changes if they happen – sign up to our newsletter and we’ll let you know as soon as we do!
+Please note: As the LISA isn't due to launch until April 2017, there's a chance that some of the terms could change as these details are not yet set in stone.
+We'll do our best to keep you updated on any changes if they happen in this Lifetime ISA guide – sign up to our newsletter for alerts too!

 What’s on this page?